Digital, design and strategy for the greater good. Let's do something great together.

 December 2013 to August 2014

-At gyro I have taken on responsibilities across many of our departments, including ideation, planning and management for our event series gyro:scope, working as a copy editor and proofreader on clients like TD Ameritrade, DCP Midstream and Johns Manville, as well as being an integral part of the new business team.
+At gyro I took on responsibilities across many of our divisions which included ideation, event planning and project management for the strategic thinking event series gyro:scope; copy editing and proofreading on clients like TD Ameritrade, DCP Midstream and Johns Manville; and researching, designing and managing our RFA/RFP responses as part of the new business team.

 Editor & Technical Strategist // Denver, CO